X

 Small or independent breweries typically dominate the craft beer scene.

-Additionally, a brewery must own at least 75% of the shares in order for it to be “independent.”
+Additionally, a brewery must own at least 75% of the shares to be “independent.”

 In comparison, an establishment is regarded as a non-craft brewery if it controls less than 25% of the company’s stock.